pelayoarbues/quartz/content/notes/Why You Should Dive into Data Labeling Yourself.md

 ![](notes/attachments/minor-threat-cover.png)

-Recently, my team has been engaged in projects that require data labeling, a task often perceived as mundane.
+Recently, my team has been engaged in Machine Learning projects that require data labeling, a task often perceived as mundane.
 However, I willingly take on this role for several reasons.

 Firstly, my schedule is typically filled with consecutive meetings, leaving me with brief 15 to 30-minute intervals in between.
 Instead of wasting this time, I use it to take notes from the previous meeting or prepare for the next one.
 More often than not though, I utilize these mini slots to decompress and clear my [headspace](notes/Headspace%20for%20managers.md) with tasks that don't demand intense mental effort - such as data labeling.